ifellows/salt/salt_website/src/content/docs/management/languages.md

 ## Export

-Exported data columns are language-independent — question answers are stored by question short name and option index, not by the language text.
+Exported data columns are language-independent, question answers are stored by question short name and option index, not by the language text.
 Audio files are included in the survey export bundle as base64-encoded data in the `audio_files_json` field.